 Jeff had called regarding a previous entry involving a homeless man, Mike, who picked me of all people to ask for money.
 What made it interesting, during that time of my life, especially during that time of my life, for someone, anyone, in this case Mike, to ask for money.

 Jeff has encountered many “Mikes” in his life as well.

 Jeff went on to say that it is his goal in life to give away to others all that God has given to him.

 Jeff is known for his generosity and benevolence.

-Our conversation reminded me of an iconic photograph I came across about a week ago.
+Our conversation reminded me of an iconic photograph I came across a few years ago.

 That photograph is attached to this entry.